General Surgery Residency Program at Vassar Brothers Medical Center

 -Vascular Surgery

--PGY-2 residents rotate on the Pediatric Surgery service for one month
+-PGY-2 residents spend one month on the Pediatric Surgery Service (housing is provided)

--PGY-3 residents rotate on the Liver Transplant service for one month
+-PGY-3 residents spend one month on the Liver Transplant Service (housing is provided)

 Academic Offerings